“Si, she cook and cleans. What more do you need her to do?”

 Angela turned on her high heels and trotted through the apartment towards the front door.
 “Come down with me, I will give you your keys and pass.
 Your uniform is in your wardrobe.”

-Diego met Siena in the lobby, he was ready to drive Angela home.
+Diego met Siena in the lobby.
 He threw Siena a huge grin.
 He knew his cousin could do it, she just went and bagged herself a very good job.

 “Well done Siena, I will let Zia know.
 You take care of yourself.
 Call me if you need anything.”
 Diego embraced Siena.